 - Place the pork belly into a suitable tray and pour over the salt.
 Rub evenly over the entire surface, cover with cling film and place in the fridge for 24 hours.

 - Preheat the oven to 130°C / 270F / Gas Mark 1.
-Wash the salt off the pork belly and place in a deep metal tray.
+Wash the salt off the pork belly and place it in a deep metal tray.

 - Add the carrots, onion, garlic and coriander seeds to the tray and pour in enough water to just cover.
 Cover tightly with foil and cook in the oven for approximately 7 hours.
 Remove and allow to cool in the liquid once cooked.

 - Once cool, use a knife to carefully remove the skin from the belly.
 Scrape away all the fat from the underside of the skin.
-Cut the skin into 2 inch squares and place between 2 sheets of greaseproof paper.
+Cut the skin into 2-inch squares and place between 2 sheets of greaseproof paper.

 - Place onto an oven tray and press down with a tray of the same size.
 Return to the oven set to 125°C / 260F / Gas Mark 1 and cook for 6 hours until dark golden and crisp.
 Remove from the oven and allow the crackling squares to cool.